 Lord, it looks like you've lost your grip on our world.
 But I know that you still remain in control.
 Thank you for reminding me to lean on your understanding and not mine.
 Amen.

-Although our world may feel at times like it's hopeless to be the moral epicenter it once was, nothing is beyond the hope of what God can do.
-By humbling ourselves and stripping ourselves of the pride and rebellion that hardens our hearts, we can take a small step towards the healing our world needs.
+By each one of us humbling ourselves and stripping ourselves of the pride and rebellion that hardens our hearts, we can take a small step towards the healing our nation needs.